10 Estate Planning Mistakes and How To Avoid Them

 You also leave money on the table with a direct gift to a child.
 A child will not receive a step-up in tax basis for any asset received as a lifetime gift, triggering taxable income if the asset is later sold by the child.
 Conversely, assets received by way of an inheritance or the right kind of trust receive a step-up in tax basis, which means the asset can be sold

-#10: Not Meeting with an Estate Planning Attorney is One of the Worst Estate Planning Mistakes
+#10: Not Taking Advantage of the Option to Meet with an Estate Planning Attorney is One of the Worst Estate Planning Mistakes

 An experienced estate planning attorney can provide you with strategies based on your particular circumstances, including advanced needs such as Asset Protection.